 Our brains are always being bombarded with countless different tasks.
 With these two opposite ways of thinking, our minds are perpetually at war.
 Our brain gets exhausted from having to flip back and forth between fast and slow thinking.
 This fatigue is something that can be helped by carving out our time between fast and slow tactics.
 Take a look at all of your tasks.
 Break the list into ‘fast’ and ‘slow.’
 Schedule your day according to that list, alternating your tasks.
-It seems that this will take up so much time in your day, but in actuality, it will free up your brain to overcome burnout and help you work faster and better.
+It seems that this might take up too much time in your day, but in actuality, it will free up your brain to overcome burnout and help you work faster, better and mental-healthier (is that a word?).
 So really, take a chunk of your time for slow-thinking tasks, and then a chunk of your time for fast-thinking tasks (so, slow chunk, fast chunk.
 See, I’m not crazy).